hack4impact-uiuc/ymca/api/README.md

 This folder contains the backend api of the application.

+## Environments

+There are three environments that the backend runs in: `production`, `dev`, and `test`, each with their own database. `production` is set on deployment, `dev` is set whenever running locally, and `test` is set when tests are running.
+These environments are automatically set based on the task.

 ## Install & Run

-To set up, first create a `.env` file in the `/api` directory that contains the following field.
+To set up, first create a `/config` directory in the `/api` directory.
+Then, create three `.env` files: `production.env`, `dev.env`, and `test.env`.
+Each should contain the following field, with unique values (a seperate database for each environment).

 ```
 MONGO_URL=mongodb://<username>:<password>@<id>.mlab.com:<id/project>